btholt/complete-intro-to-databases/lessons/complex-sql-queries.md

 ```

 - Two new things here.
 The `LEFT` function will return the first X characters of a string (as you can guess, RIGHT returns the last X charcters).
 We'r doing this because this hard to read otherwise in the command line.
 - The `AS` keyword lets you rename how the string is projected.
-If we don't use AS here, the string will be returned under they key `left` which doesn't make sense.
+If we don't use AS here, the string will be returned under the key `left` which doesn't make sense.

 Okay so you'll get something back like this: